adaptris/adaptris.github.io/_posts/2018-07-03-testing-interlok-config.markdown

 ## Running

-Now we can execute out test and we can see whether it worked as expected:
+Now we can execute our test and we can see whether it worked as expected:

 **Success**